DreamOfTheRedChamber/system-design-interviews/MicroSvcs_Kubernetes.md

     * Application A must start before application B.
     * When pods are recreated, they must share the same network identifiers as before.
   * Storage status.
 For example:

+#### Internals
+* What statefulSet manages is pod.
+* Kubernetes number these pods by headless service, and generate DNS records inside DNS servers.
+As long as the pod numbering stay unchanged,
+* StatefulSet allocate an independent PVC for each pod.
+Kubernetes will bind a PV for each PVC by using persistent volume.
+In this case, even

 #### Headless service
 ##### Big picture